nia-ja/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+1. [ ] Mention two parts of Express that you learned about this week.

+    This week we learned about middleware and routing

-- [ ] Describe Middleware?
+2. [ ] Describe Middleware?

+    In scope of this Sprint, middleware is basically a function that adds features to express.
+There are different types of middleware:
+        - build-in ( like .json() ) : comes included with express but not added to the app by default.
+        - third party ( like morgan, KORRES, helmet) : build by others devs and comes with npm modules
+        - custom: we can right our own functions for certain tasks.

-- [ ] Describe a Resource?
+3. [ ] Describe a Resource?

+    Resource is the foundational unit in a RESTful API, it is any form of data that is used by our application (like users, products, clients, customers etc. - basically all this names of SQL tables).

-- [ ] What can the API return to help clients know if a request was successful?
+4. [ ] What can the API return to help clients know if a request was successful?

+    API can return everything ( ok, almost everything ) we want it too.
+But in general it returns a status 200 or 201 and some JSON ( it could be success message, id of created object, object or array of objects, counter ( how many entries were deleted for example ) etc. ).

-- [ ] How can we partition our application into sub-applications?
+5. [ ] How can we partition our application into sub-applications?

+    We can use sub-routes for splitting our application.

 ## Project Setup